-* Those that sexually abuse children and then hide the sexual offenders like the Catholic Church, are the face of evil.
+* Those that sexually abuse children and hide the sexual offender like the Catholic Church are the face of evil.

-* Horrendous hate crimes that torture hundreds, thousands, or millions of people - like war crimes or the Holocaust - are easy to figure that severe pathology is behind the motivation of that type of hate.
+* Horrendous hate crimes that torture hundreds, thousands, or millions of people like war crimes or the Holocaust are pretty easy to figure that severe pathology is behind the motivation of hate like that.

-* The deranged that break into homes to beat the elderly for money like Phillip Garrett, who terrorized those in assisted living facilities, have a notable bent of sheer brutality.
+* Or the deranged that break into homes to beat the elderly for money like Phillip Garrett who terrorized those in assisted living facilities have a notable bent of sheer brutality.

-* The violent anti-socials that are frequent gang members or thugs like James Manley, who murdered my father.
+* Or the violent anti-socials that are frequent gang members or thugs like James Manley who murdered my father.

-* Cult leaders who usher hundreds to death like Jim Jones, remind us of the power and persuasion of pathology.
+* Cult leaders who lead hundreds to death like Jim Jones remind us of the power and persuasion of pathology.

-* The robbing of millions of dollars from thousands of people like Bernie Madoff, reminds us that not all pathology is physically violent - some do it with panache, and a tie on.
+* Or the robbing of millions of dollars from thousands of people like Bernie Madoff reminds us that not all pathology is physically violent, some do it with panache and a tie on.

-Sadistic - absolutely, but often it's sadistic behind closed doors, or as sheltered reputations behind factitious names, or online identities.
+Sadistic, absolutely.
+But often sadistic behind closed doors, or sheltered reputations, behind factitious names, or online identities.